hafsa-cs/Internship-Program-Analysis/README.md

 ## 1. Completed Interns by Department

-Displays the number of interns who successfully completed the internship across different departments, allowing comparison of departmental performance.
+Displays the number of interns who successfully completed internships across different departments, enabling comparison of departmental performance.

 ---

 ## 2. Internship Status Distribution

-A pie chart showing the distribution of interns based on their current status:
+A pie chart showing the distribution of internship status:

 - Completed
 - Dropped
 - Ongoing

-This visualization provides a quick overview of overall internship outcomes.
+This provides a quick overview of internship outcomes.

 ---

 ## 3. Completion by Internship Duration

-Shows how internship duration impacts successful completion by comparing completed interns across different internship lengths.
+Shows how internship duration impacts successful completion by comparing interns across different internship lengths.

 ---

 ## 4. Completed Interns by University

-Compares internship completion among different universities to identify institutions contributing the highest number of successful interns.
+Compares internship completion across universities to identify institutions contributing the highest number of successful interns.

 ---